Last updated August 7th, 2022.

 However, while Panama is efficient by Latin American standards, it’s a total bureaucratic mess compared to Singapore.
 Running a business and dealing with the government can be a pain.
 A flat corporate tax rate of 25% is too high to compete with others on this list.

 Corruption in Panama is also a major issue.
-The last President, Ricardo Martinelli, even had an arrest warrant out for him by Interpol and is now in US custody.
+Former President Ricardo Martinelli even had an arrest warrant out for him by Interpol and is now in US custody.

 Not just that, but the nation’s status as an offshore banking hub was ruined by the release of the Panama Papers last decade.

 Can Panama fight corruption, reduce taxes, improve efficiency, and revive the reputation of its banking sector?
-Time will tell if they can become Latin America’s Singapore.
+Time will tell if they can become Latin America’s version of Singapore.

 Skip the Next Western Recession